esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 * users (credentials)
 * private storage
+* vCard and vCard search

 **Setup**

 We are using the riak data types, so the minimal supported version is 2.0.
-To be able to store **user credentials** one have to run the following command:
+To be able to store above persistent date one have to run the following command:

 ```bash
 riak-admin bucket-type create users '{"props":{"datatype":"map"}}'